ThijsWaalders/WallBot/README.md

 - Use dev tools - performance to analyse different functions

 Check out the [Website Performance Optimization](https://classroom.udacity.com/courses/ud884) course from Udacity.

+You can also use [PageSpeed Insights](https://pagespeed.web.dev/) to check what you could improve `npm install psi`.

 ________